-N-acetylcysteine (NAC) is an remarkably versatile and first of all antioxidant supplement with numerous health benefits that might be of great importance to the millions of people.
+N-acetylcysteine (NAC) is a remarkably versatile antioxidant supplement with numerous health benefits that might be of great importance to millions of people.

-In fact, the science is equally impressed by its functionality as well as still in doubt about how it is able to do all that actions.
+In fact, the science is equally impressed by its functionality as well as still in doubt about how it can do all these actions.

-N-acetylcysteine was originally introduced as a mucolytic agent for chronic pulmonary diseases some 50 years ago.
-Therefore, it is primarily inhaled to manage conditions in which mucus is abnormally thick and tenacious .
+N-acetylcysteine has originally introduced as a mucolytic agent for chronic pulmonary diseases some 50 years ago.
+Therefore, it is primarily inhaled to manage conditions in which mucus is abnormally thick and tenacious.

-Due to the fact that it has strong nootropic effects, neurohackers of our time love it very much.
-Beyond just being a powerful anti-oxidant, NAC also boost mood, lower anxiety and improve memory (both short-term and long-term).
+Because it has strong nootropic effects, biohackers of our time love it very much.
+Beyond just being a powerful anti-oxidant, NAC also boosts mood, lowers anxiety, and improve memory (both short-term and long-term).

 Today, NAC is on the World Health Organization’s list of valuable medicines.

-NAC is an cheap vitamin-like medicine that is used as a prescription and over-the-counter drug.
+NAC is a cheap vitamin-like medicine that is used as a prescription and over-the-counter drug.

 It is actually a prodrug and precursor of the non-essential sulfur-containing amino acid in humans – Cysteine.